Services for Veterans

 Housing for Veterans

-Volunteers of America of Florida is recognized as the largest provider of supportive housing for homeless veterans in Florida, serving 13 communities from Pensacola to Key West.
-We offer male and female veterans with special needs and their families safe, clean and affordable housing and the vital support services needed to survive.
+Volunteers of America of Florida is recognized as the largest provider of supportive housing for veterans in Florida experiencing homelessness, serving 13 communities from Pensacola to Key West.
+We offer male and female veterans with special needs and their families safe, clean and affordable housing and the vital support needed to survive.
 Our programs serve veterans experiencing or at-risk of homelessness, frail and elderly veterans, and veterans with emotional, mental and substance abuse issues.
 Comprehensive support services include outreach and assessment, emergency services and case management.